St. Joan of Arc Catholic Academy: Arts

-The word “Arts” is one that is immensely rich in meaning and its value is greatly appreciated in the school community.
-The creativity, style, expression, compassion and unique artistic approach is very obvious in 5 Arts Disciplines such as drama, instrumental/vocal music, visual arts, and photography.
-The drum line was introduced in 2012 by Michael Fanning, a new music teacher at the school.

-The combined art, music, technology show called Festival of Sight and Sound started by the arts department in the 1990s consisting of the talents of the music students as well as the work of the Art, Drama and Photography students.
-It is held in December and May each semester.

 On March 6, 2014, Vanier was selected for the MusiCounts Band Aid Grant program costing at $600,000.
 The school received their $10,000 in equipment for the drum line program such as the marimba and a complete set of cymbals.
 The guests were Juno Award-winning musicians Classified and David Myles who also performed their single Inner Ninja live in front of 300 students.

 Athletics

-The Jean Vanier Maverick has held a history of athletic excellence, which continues today.
-The school was well represented with the colours of red, black, silver and compete in the TDCAA locally and OFSAA provincially.
-So far, Vanier Mavericks compete in basketball, volleyball, soccer, flag football, rugby, cross country, track and field, badminton, and indoor soccer.
-It notably previously competed in ice hockey and curling.
+The SJOA Mavericks compete in basketball, volleyball, soccer, flag football, rugby, cross country, track and field, badminton, and indoor soccer.
+It previously competed in ice hockey, curling and cricket.

-The goal of the program is success through participation.
-The school's Student-Athletes succeed through: